 Illustration: Pedro Lourenco

-Many of us probably naturally gravitate towards intervals such as thirds, sixths, sevenths, perfect fourths, and perfect fifths when we write melodies and harmonies.
+Many of us probably naturally gravitate towards intervals such as thirds, sixths, perfect fourths, and perfect fifths when we write melodies and harmonies.

 The tritone may be one of the last intervals that comes to mind, written off as a sound that’s nothing but tense and unpleasant to the ear.
-However, the tritone is actually anything but forgettable, with a rich history and tons of potential to convey an array of feelings that transcend its one-dimensional reputation.
+However, the tritone is actually anything but forgettable, with a rich history and tons of potential to convey an array of emotions that transcend its one-dimensional reputation.
 In this article, let’s walk through what a tritone is, its impact across music history, and its surprising sensitive side that isn’t so diabolical.

 What is a tritone?